strongSwan vs ZeroTier

 | Starting price | Free | Free tier available |

-| Best for | Linux network engineers building IPsec site-to-site VPN infrastructure on their own servers | Homelab operators and small teams wanting virtual Ethernet networks connecting distributed servers |
+| Best for | Infrastructure teams building enterprise VPN gateways, SD-WAN solutions, or encrypted tunnels on Linux servers and embedded devices | Homelab operators and small teams wanting virtual Ethernet networks connecting distributed servers |

 | Tags | ||